 In this Annual Report on Form 10-K, statements that are not reported financial results or other historical information are "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements give current expectations or forecasts of future events and are not guarantees of future performance.
 They are based on management's expectations that involve a number of business risks and uncertainties, any of which could cause actual results to differ materially from those expressed in or implied by the forward-looking statements.
 You can identify these statements by the fact that they do not relate strictly to historic or current facts.
 They use words such as "anticipate," "estimate," "expect," "project," "intend," "plan," "believe" and other words and terms of similar meaning in connection with any discussion of future operating or financial performance and/or sales.
-In particular, these include statements relating to future actions; prospective changes in raw material costs, product pricing or product demand; future performance; estimated capital expenditures; results of current and anticipated market conditions and market strategies; sales efforts; expenses; the outcome of contingencies such as legal proceedings; and financial results.
+In particular, these include statements relating to future actions; prospective changes in raw material costs, product pricing or product demand; future performance; estimated capital expenditures; results of current and anticipated market conditions and market strategies; sales efforts; expenses; the outcome of contingencies such as legal proceedings and environmental liabilities; and financial results.
 Factors that could cause actual results to differ materially from those implied by these forward-looking statements include, but are not limited to:

-- effects on foreign operations due to currency fluctuations, tariffs and other political, economic and regulatory risks; - changes in polymer consumption growth rates and laws and regulations regarding the disposal of plastic materials where we conduct business; - changes in global industry capacity or in the rate at which anticipated changes in industry capacity come online in the industries in which we participate; - fluctuations in raw material prices, quality and supply, and in energy prices and supply; - production outages or material costs associated with scheduled or unscheduled maintenance programs; - unanticipated developments that could occur with respect to contingencies such as litigation and environmental matters, including any developments that would require any increase in our costs and/or reserves for such contingencies; - an inability to achieve or delays in achieving or achievement of less than the anticipated financial benefit from initiatives related to working capital reductions, cost reductions and employee productivity goals; - an inability to raise or sustain prices for products or services; - an inability to maintain appropriate relations with unions and employees: - the strength and timing of economic recoveries; - the financial condition of our customers, including the ability of customers (especially those that may be highly leveraged and those with inadequate liquidity) to maintain their credit availability; - disruptions, uncertainty or volatility in the credit markets that may limit our access to capital; - other factors affecting our business beyond our control, including, without limitation, changes in the general economy, changes in interest rates and changes in the rate of inflation; - the amount and timing of repurchases, if any, of PolyOne common shares; - our ability to pay regular quarterly cash dividends and the amounts and timing of any future dividends; - our ability to realize anticipated savings and operational benefits from the realignment of assets, including the closure of manufacturing facilities; the timing of closings and shifts of production to new facilities related to asset realignments and any unforeseen loss of customers and/or disruptions of service or quality caused by such closings and/or production shifts; separation and severance amounts that differ from original estimates, amounts for non-cash charges related to asset write-offs and accelerated depreciation realignments of property, plant and equipment, that differ from original estimates; - our ability to identify and evaluate acquisition targets and consummate acquisitions; - the ability to successfully integrate acquired businesses into our operations, including whether such businesses will be accretive to our earnings, retain the management teams of acquired businesses, and retain relationships with customers of acquired businesses, including, without limitation, SilCoTec, Comptek, substantially all of the assets of Gordon Composites, Polystrand and Gordon Holdings and certain TPE assets from Kraton;

-- · information systems failures and cyberattacks; and - other factors described in this Annual Report on Form 10-K under Item 1A, "Risk Factors."
+- effects on foreign operations due to currency fluctuations, tariffs and other political, economic and regulatory risks; - changes in polymer consumption growth rates and laws and regulations regarding the disposal of plastic materials where we conduct business; - changes in global industry capacity or in the rate at which anticipated changes in industry capacity come online in the industries in which we participate; - fluctuations in raw material prices, quality and supply, and in energy prices and supply; - production outages or material costs associated with scheduled or unscheduled maintenance programs; - unanticipated developments that could occur with respect to contingencies such as litigation and environmental matters, including any developments that would require any increase in our costs and/or reserves for such contingencies; - an inability to achieve or delays in achieving or achievement of less than the anticipated financial benefit from initiatives related to acquisition and integration, working capital reductions, cost reductions and employee productivity goals; - · disruptions, uncertainty or volatility in the credit markets that may limit our access to capital; - our ability to pay regular quarterly cash dividends and the amounts and timing of any future dividends; - · information systems failures and cyberattacks; and - other factors described in this Annual Report on Form 10-K under Item 1A, "Risk Factors."